 An E2E Simulator requires a series of software modules to be executed in order with the output of some models used as input to others.
-To implement these operations an E2E orchestrating infrastructure in charge of invoking the software modules and passing them the appropriate inputs is needed.
+To implement these operations an E2E orchestrating framework in charge of invoking the software modules and passing them the appropriate inputs is needed.

-This section defines the generic E2E Simulator Interface by giving a description of how to integrate a module (e.g. simulators, processors, tool, etc.) into a compliant E2E orchestrating framework and providing in particular harmonised requirements in 3 areas:
+This section defines the generic E2E Simulator Interface by describing how to integrate a module (e.g. simulators, processors, tools) into a compliant E2E orchestrating framework and providing detailed harmonised requirements in 3 areas:

-- > Data I/O interface: read input files and write output files, - Logging and Error Handling interface: provide common log/error messaging, and - > XML Configuration interface: use the XML files configuration interface,
+- Data I/O interface: read input files and write output files, - ➤ Logging and Error Handling interface: produce common log/error messaging, and - > XML Configuration interface: how to use the XML files configuration interface.

 A module is defined as an entity represented by a single executable program or script.
 These executables represent the smallest component within a simulation chain, and can perform a given scientific algorithm, instrument modelling, data processing or any desired part of the processing chain to be simulated.
-In order to integrate modules into an orchestrating framework, developers shall use an interface convention as
+In order to integrate modules into an orchestrating framework, developers shall use an interface convention